rahgadda/Salesforce/02-Modules/01-Force.com/09-Lightning.md

       - As of March 2019, this component development is marked as read-only as Salesforce has archived.
       - The reason for this is, aura component does not follows W3C standards for developing components.
 Its has Salesforce proprietary recipes to create Web Components.
       - This require resources to know Salesforce specific development model.
 This makes harder to get resources in the market.
+      - Aura components can contain Lightning web components (though not vice-versa).
     - **Lightning Web Components**
       - These components are also referred as **LWC**.
       - These are based on W3C specifications with minimal Salesforce proprietary recipes like project layout, web components, directives, decorators etc..
       - Salesforce has also opensourced [LWC](https://lwc.dev).
 This has everything except Salesforce proprietary web components.
+      - You can view the library and custom components through your org’s instance, too, at `http://<instance>.lightning.force.com/docs/component-library`.

 #### Web Components